-The prevalence of T1DM is increasing worldwide .16 DKA was universally fatal, especially before the days of insulin in the 1920s, after that, the overall mortality decreased to relatively low figures, but there is still the potential of case fatality from DKA either from acidosis or as a complication of therapy .^{17,18} There was a predominance of females with DKA in our study that is similar to the universal findings .^{19,20} This could be attributed to the fact that insulin purging is frequent to control weight in young women with diabetes.21 Further, adolescent girls with diabetes is at greater risk of developing disordered eating patterns .23Adolescent girls and young women are also the group at highest risk to suffer from 'brittle' diabetes, a form of severe unstable diabetes with increased metabolic complications, especially recurrent DKA .24
+The prevalence of T1DM is increasing worldwide [16].
+DKA was universally fatal, especially before the days of insulin in the 1920s, after that, the overall mortality decreased to relatively low figures, but there is still the potential of case fatality from DKA either from acidosis or as a complication of therapy [17,18].
+There was a predominance of females with DKA in our study that is similar to the universal findings [19-20].
+This could be attributed to the fact that insulin purging is frequent to control weight in young women with diabetes[21,22].
+Furthermore, adolescent girls with diabetes are at greater risk of developing disordered eating patterns[23].
+Adolescent girls and young women are also the group at highest risk to suffer from 'brittle' diabetes, a form of severe unstable diabetes with increased metabolic complications, especially recurrent DKA [24].

-In accordance with previous studies,^{17,20}, teenage at diabetes onset was related to elevated incidence of DKA.
+In accordance with previous studies [17,20], teenage at diabetes onset was related to elevated incidence of DKA.
 On one hand, greater personal responsibility diabetes management and less parental monitoring adolescents may lead to a deterioration of metabolic control in this group.
-On the other hand, endocrine changes associated with puberty lead to greater insulin resistance.24 Comparable reasons may account for the trend toward a higher incidence of DKA in patients with longer duration of diabetes.
+On the other hand, endocrine changes associated with puberty lead to greater insulin resistance [24].
+Comparable reasons may account for the trend toward a higher incidence of DKA in patients with longer duration of diabetes.

-The Low educational level of the patients and their parents had significantly associated with the development of DKA in our study, and these results were also demonstrated in other universal similar studies.^{20,25}

-As expected and supported by similar studies in neighboring countries26-28, the patient address significantly associated with DKA occurrence and this is clearly related to the educational level of the patients and their families, their economic status and their access to the medication supply and specialized diabetic centers.
+The Low educational level of the patients and their parents had significantly associated with the development of DKA in our study, and these results were also demonstrated in other universal similar studies [20,25].
+As expected and supported by similar studies in neighboring countries [26,27,28], the patient address significantly associated with DKA occurrence and this is clearly related to the educational level of the patients and their families, their economic status and their access to the medication supply and specialized diabetic centers.

-Delayed initiation of prompt insulin therapy following a diagnosis of T1DM has been associated with increased risk of DKA development among patients with $T1DM^{29}$; the same result was found in our study also.
+Delayed initiation of prompt insulin therapy following a diagnosis of T1DM has been associated with increased risk of DKA development among patients with T1DM [29]; the same result was found in this study also.

-It is found that the initiation of the suitable and the effective insulin regime was associated with reduced DKA rate29, as found in this study that the lowest DKA was among those patients using the prandial regular human insulin before each of the three day major meals with further dose of basal insulin at bedtime (basal-bolus insulin regimen).
+It is found that the initiation of the suitable and the effective insulin regime was associated with reduced DKA rate [29,30], as found in this study that the lowest DKA was among those patients using the prandial regular human insulin before each of the three-day major meals with further dose of basal insulin at bedtime (basal-bolus insulin regimen).

 To our knowledge, the effect of how insulin delivered on DKA rate has not been investigated before.
-In our study, it has been found that using of insulin pens had been associated with increased rate of DKA when compared with the using of the insulin syringes; this is perhaps related to the ignorance of the proper technique for the use of these pens especially among those patients with low educational levels, also in Iraq we use vial and syringes for all, except few used reusable pen and with unavailability of insulin cartridge make patients refill them by syringes that definitely end with dosing errors because manufacturer recommendation was against the rifling of insulin cartridge.
+In our study, it has been found that using of insulin pens had been associated with increased rate of DKA when compared with the using of the insulin syringes; this is perhaps related to the ignorance of the proper technique for the use of these pens especially among those patients with low educational levels, also in Iraq we use vial and syringes for all, except few used reusable pen ,and with unavailability of insulin cartridge make patients refill them by syringes that definitely end with dosing errors because manufacturer recommendation was against the rifling of insulin cartridge.

-The recent acute illness and mainly infections are important DKA precipitators in 109patients.Most patients presented with nausea, vomiting and abdominal pain, which was interpreted as an indication to reduce or stop their insulin.This is a deep-rooted belief shared by some doctors and diabetic educators.
-The situation is made worse when such patients consume large amounts of sugar-rich fluid to counteract presumed hypoglycemia.^{31,31}.
+The recent acute illness and mainly infections are important DKA precipitators in 109 patients.
+Most patients presented with nausea, vomiting and abdominal pain, which was interpreted as an indication to reduce or stop their insulin.
+This is a deep-rooted belief shared by some doctors and diabetic educators.
+The situation is made worse when such patients consume large amounts of sugar-rich fluid to counteract presumed hypoglycemia[31].